Travel Tips, Packing Recommendations, Rules of the Road

 Please do not over tip!
 This puts you squarely in the camp of the “ugly” tourist.
 Your server will laugh at you as they turn around.
 Trust us, your servers are well compensated.
 Follow the local rules and you will leave a warm and favorable impression.

 Did you know that the average server in Europe makes about $20 per hour with full benefits like health insurance, retirement and plenty of vacation time?
 Therefore, there is no need to have to compute 15 to 20 percent or more onto the bill.
 You’ve already paid for service and taxes as part of the price of each menu item.
 To tip on top of this is actually sort of rude, and your server might wonder “Are all Americans so careless with money?”
-And in Europe this behavior is not welcomed but instead it is treated as rude or stupid.
+And in Europe this behavior is not welcomed but instead it is treated as stupid.

 Your guide will join you for (at most) only a couple of dinners on an average length trip of 10 or more days.
 Sometimes your guide will not join you for any of your dinners.
 It depends on his travel schedule.
 So, be prepared to be independent on your dinners, research local restaurants, plan ahead.
 James will be happy to make reservations for you.

 James likes to give his guests the opportunity to have dinners as a couple, family or as a group of friends without him.
 He (or your guide if one of our colleagues is leading the trip) will be offering you these opportunities either as part of your itinerary, or spontaneously as we travel.
 In fact, it’s rare that your guide or driver eats dinner with guests.
 Part of this is health-related.
 Can you imagine eating three meals a day in restaurants for 180 – 200 days straight?
-Plus, the evening is when James gets his administrative chores finished, relaxes, and prepares for the next day.
+Plus, the evening is when James gets his administrative chores finished, relaxes, recharges and prepares for the next day.

 Other Eating Notes